gyurco/apple2efpga/README.txt

 The disk emulation is read only.

 If you press reset (the right button on the MiST) you'll enter Applesoft with the ] prompt.
-From here you have the integer BASIC.
+From here you have the Applesoft BASIC.
 See: http://www.landsnail.com/a2ref.htm If you want to boot another disk choose a .nib image via the osd and type the following:

 ]PR#6